-- Be sure to add Three Rivers College school code 004713 to your FAFSA under the “school selection” tab.
+- Be sure to add Three Rivers College school code 004713.

 - Link your taxes using the FAFSA’s IRS Data Retrieval Tool (dependent students will also need to link parent tax information).
 Instructions for linking taxes are available on the IRS website and can be found here.

-- For more information on how to complete the FAFSA, you may contact the Financial Aid Office at 573-840-9606 or refer to the Federal Student Aid Website.
+- For more information on how to complete the FAFSA, please contact the Office of Financial Aid or external locations or refer to the Federal Student Aid Website.